leorejwan/arkiq-docs/docs/index.md

 * Saves all connected gateways in a list and saves it in the database.

-* Saves data in the browan_water_leak_data table and updates the latest data in the devices_last_data table.
+* Saves data in the iqwl_data table and updates the latest data in the devices_last_data table.

 Note: Alerts are not sent by this Lambda.
 This Lambda sends data to another Lambda (SendAlertNotification) and that one will decide whether to send an alert.